sidkshatriya/me/003-Rd-makes-significant-advances.md

 `kakoune` is a modal editor like `vim/neovim` but better (in my opinion) in a few fundamental respects.

-In `kak` you make the selection first and then select the action.
-This simple but revolutionary difference makes modal editing so much simpler.
+In `kak` you make the selection first and then select the action (rather than the other way around as in vim).
+This simple but revolutionary difference makes modal editing so much simpler (and I would even say more powerful) than vim.
 Please checkout [kakoune.org](https://kakoune.org).
 The kakoune editor is a gem.
 As software developers, we're all quite passionate about the tools we use and I'm very passionate about kak.

 Like all modal editors, mastery will lead to a lot of time saved.
 Also because the editor is running in a terminal, things tends to be faster compared to browser/java based IDEs/editors.
 In Rust, things are already quite slow when it comes to editor completion/code checks so using a terminal based editor can give you that extra boost of responsiveness.